prashant235913/Octernship/README.md

 <h3>Task submission</h4>

-Students are expected to use the GitHub Flow when working on their project.
+Students are expected to submit their work as either presentations/ video submissions/ live product demos, etc.
-Making changes on the auto generated feedback branch to complete the task Using the auto generated Feedback Pull Request for review and submission Using GitHub Discussions to ask any relevant questions regarding the project
+Using the auto generated Feedback Pull Request for review and submission Using GitHub Discussions to ask any relevant questions regarding the project